Coproduce

-What is Center for Coproduction of Inclusion, Diversity and Equity?
+What is the Center for Coproduction of Inclusion, Diversity and Equity (IncluDE)?

 IncluDE adopts a participatory approach, anchoring its activities in the unmet needs of individuals with lived experiences of marginalization, exclusion, and discrimination.
 This collaborative process is designed to coproduce academic excellence and cultivate an inclusive campus environment.
 By integrating diverse research areas and practices, IncluDE aims to ensure equitable inclusion of diverse populations on campus, with a specific focus on advancing gender and disability equity.